-Strong and sustainable Corporate Governance can only happen if those in charge of organizations can demonstrate solid Personal Governance, argues Fredy Hausammann, Managing Partner, Amrop Switzerland and Member of the Amrop Executive Board.
+Strong and sustainable Corporate Governance can only happen if those in charge of organizations can demonstrate solid Personal Governance, argues Fredy Hausammann, Managing Partner, Amrop Switzerland and Member of the Amrop Board Services Practice.

 It all starts with ourselves.
 By establishing a meaningful Personal Mission and set of values.
 By engaging in healthy self-reflection and continuous self development.
 By better managing stress, balancing our work and private lives and interests - and ultimately our reputation.

 The 7 principles of Personal Governance provide important keys to help managers shape their role.
 As it becomes ever more of a priority to achieve the best possible interplay between work and private life, the ‘orientation framework’ provided by Personal Governance can make it easier to handle role conflicts between those two worlds.